Engineering Solutions for Housing in Massachusetts

 The Penstone, formerly known as Cedar Crossing, is a transformative Chapter 40B development shaped in part by Howard Stein Hudson’s civil engineering expertise in South Walpole that highlights how innovative civil engineering and thoughtful site planning can address the Commonwealth’s urgent need for housing.
 Enabled by Massachusetts’ affordable housing statute, the project is delivering high-quality rental housing options on previously underutilized land near a key transit corridor.

-Spanning more than 54 acres along Summer Street, The Penstone is being developed as a connected, environmentally responsible neighborhood.
-With Howard Stein Hudson (HSH) leading civil engineering design, solutions such as grading, stormwater management, roadway design, and utility planning—play a critical role in integrating the site into the surrounding community and natural landscape.
+Spanning more than 54 acres, The Penstone is being developed as a connected, environmentally responsible neighborhood.
+Led by Howard Stein Hudson (HSH), civil engineering solutions, including grading, stormwater management, roadway design, and utility planning—were essential in integrating the site into the surrounding community and natural landscape.
 The result is a development that supports the town’s long-term growth and meets the needs of both current and future residents.

 A Vision Rooted in Housing Access and Environmental Balance